-GAHP A unit ventilation
+GAHP A Indoor unit ventilation

-- The aerothermic appliance requires a large space, venti-lated and free from obstacles, to enable smooth flow of air to the finned coil and free air outlet above the mouth of the fan, with no air recirculation. - Incorrect ventilation may affect efficiency and cause damage to the appliance. - The manufacturer shall not be liable for any incorrect choices of the place and setting of installation.
+The aerothermal appliance requires aerated premises for regular air flow into the finned coil.
+The air exhaust above the fan mouth must be ducted outside in order to prevent air recirculation towards the aeration openings.
+Incorrect ventilation may affect efficiency and cause damage to the appliance.
+The manufacturer shall not be liable for any incorrect choices of the installation premises and setting.